ZqGao-NYU/SE-CloudLGU/api.md

 - status: string ("")

 #### Send Verification (Register)
+API Address: /api/sendverification
 **Send**
 - userEmai: User's Email

 **Return**
 - goodMail: bool (check the existance of mail, if true, then the mail is ok to register, and the verification code will be sent to the user's email)
+- code(verification code)

 #### Send Verification (Modify Password)
+API Address: /api/forget(same with forget password)
 **Send**
 - userEmail: User's Email

 **Return**
-- goodMail: bool (check the existance of mail, if true, then
+- goodMail: bool (check the existance of mail, if true, then the mail is ok to register, and the verification code will be sent to the user's email)
+- code(verification code)

 #### Forget Password
 API Address: /api/forget
 **Send**
 - userEmail: user's email - string (Check its pattern in front-end, like xxx@link.cuhk.edu.cn and xxx@cuhk.edu.cn)

 **Return**
 - sucess:  bool (success or failure, check the existance of the user's email)
+- code

 #### Login